clitetailor/react-epic/docs/HandlingError.md

 })
 ```

-In the above example, everything was fine.
-Except, the stream will be suspended and cannot be reset it if any exception is thrown.
+In the above example, everything is fine.
+Except, the stream will be suspended and cannot resume if any exception is thrown at runtime.
 Here is the reason why.
-When you type:
+As usual you will type:

 ```jsx
 return of(err)
 ```

-You replace the current stream with a stream of an error object.
-That's why the stream break down and freezed.
-At the time i write this post.
-The RxJS `catchError` operator already been written, but haven't been deployed yet, so a lot of people failed at handling errors in RxJS.
+without understanding how it works.
+By that way, you replace the current stream with a stream of the error object you handle.
+That's why the stream will be freezed after you handle the first error.
+At the time i write this post, the document about RxJS `catchError` operator already been written, but haven't been deployed yet, so a lot of people failed at how to handle error in RxJS.

 So here is a simple work around on how to handle the error in RxJS: